viveleroi/DarkMythos/README.md

 ### Divine Water

-Not yet obtainable.
+Created by dropping a light crystal (will change) into a 1x1 block of water.
 Can be placed in-world with a bucket.

+## Scroll Purification

+Scrolls can be dropped into divine water to "purify" them.
+Pure scrolls have had any curses removed and may be used safely.

 ## Future